 Equally, you can have a TPE dynamic without high protocol.

 A lot of my dynamic operates like that – I have the authority to make any and every decision, which I exercise at my own discretion.
 While we do have a level of protocol which is usually around, it is designed to integrate into the fabric of our day, offering a means of connection without being a burden.

 A couple are out with a group of friends.
 They both are talking, laughing, engaged with the group.
 When the group sits down to order, the sub studying the menu says, ‘I think I’ll have that’

 His other half glances over and says, ‘didn’t you have that last time?’

 Permission has just been asked and given, without any stray vanilla ears being any the wiser.
 The dominant has the power to decide what the submissive orders.
 The protocol ensures that she has the opportunity to exercise that power.

-So, why is it important?
+So, why is protocol important?

 Structure can be generally helpful in pursuing any lifestyle and ultimately, being a good submissive or a good dominant takes effort and application.